brunocleite/java11-study/co.brunoleite.modules/README.md

 [JEP 261: Module system](http://openjdk.java.net/jeps/261)

-For understanding the new Java module system that was introduced on Java 9 I've built an application that uses all the features.
+For understanding the new Java module system that was introduced on Java 9 an application was built that uses all the features.
-This applications is comprised of 4 modules:
+This applications is comprised of 5 modules:

 1. `co.brunoleite.modules.animal` -> declares base and child model classes, Animal, Cat and Dog
 2. `co.brunoleite.modules.animal.factory` -> declares interfaces for Animal factories (using abstract factory pattern)
 3. `co.brunoleite.modules.animal.concretefactory` -> declares implementations for the Animal factories
 4. `co.brunoleite.modules.animal.app` -> the application that uses the other 3 modules
+5. `co.brunoleite.modules.animal.extended` -> some other animals declarations, used for 'requires static' example

-## Certification topic checklist: Understanding Modules
+## Certification topic checklist: Understanding Modules (1Z0-815 and 1Z0-817)

 ### 1. Describe the Modular JDK

-TBD
+Beginning on Java 9 the JDK has been splitted up into modules.
+This enables the developer to use a lightweight version of the JDK with just the needed modules.
+The Java API modules are also referred as `platform modules` and their names begin with `java.*` The `java.base` module is the main module and is available to all applications even if it is not declared on `module-info.java` file.

 ### 2. Declare modules and enable access between modules

 Module declaration is available on all 4 modules through the `module-info.java`

 The `exports` directive is used on `co.brunoleite.modules.animal` and `co.brunoleite.modules.animal.factory` modules.

+The `exports..to` directive is used on `co.brunoleite.modules.animal`.
+Please have in mind that even if `co.brunoleite.modules.animal.factory` declares transitive dependency on `co.brunoleite.modules.animal` it wouldn't be available for `co.brunoleite.modules.animal.app` if it wasn't in the `to..` clause.

 The `requires` directive is used on `co.brunoleite.modules.animal.app` and `co.brunoleite.module.animal.concretefactory`